NixOS/nix.dev/maintainers/working_groups/learning_journey/README.md

 ## Immediate projects

 ### Establish structure of documentation
 In order to unblock contributions, the first priority is deciding on a documentation structure.
 We should be able to direct new contributors to the exact place to put the materials they want to contribute and understand beforehand whether a contribution overlaps with existing documentation.
+The documentation will be organized using the [Diataxis](https://diataxis.fr) framework, so that tutorials, how-to guides, explanatory materials, and reference materials are clearly separated.

 ### Set standards for documentation pages
 In order to provide a level of consistent quality for the documentation, we should decide on the bare minimum standards for documentation pages.